dotun-code-god/even_length_subsets_turing_challenge/README.md

 ## Coding Challenge:
-  <p>Given a set of numbers k, find all subsets of k such that each has an <strong>even</strong> number of integers, and then return the sum
+  <p>Given a set of numbers k, find all subsets of k such that each has an <strong style="text-decoration:underline">even</strong> number of integers, and then return the sum
     of all these subsets.
   <br>
     A subset is a contiguous subsequenceof k